App State will continue to make data-driven decisions informed by national, state and local public health guidance, ordinances and restrictions.

 - If you are fully vaccinated, you can participate in many of the activities that you did before the pandemic.

-- To maximize protection from the Delta variant and prevent possibly spreading it to others, wear a face coverings indoors in public if you are in an area of substantial or high transmission.
+- To maximize protection from variants and prevent possibly spreading it to others, wear a face covering indoors in public if you are in an area of substantial or high transmission.

 - Consider wearing a face covering regardless of the level of transmission if you or someone in your household is at increased risk for severe disease from COVID-19 and/or if someone in your household is not fully vaccinated.

 - Fully vaccinated individuals who have received their booster shot do not need to quarantine following an exposure unless they have symptoms, but should wear a face covering for 10 days after the exposure.

 - For those not yet boosted and people who are unvaccinated, quarantine for 5 days is required, followed by strict face covering use for an additional 5 days.
 Review CDC’s Quarantine and Isolation guidance for more information.